top of page

 Bill has used the rocks found on the farm throughout the gardens.

-Local rocks were also used to construct the Memorial Wall at Big Bay Cemetery.
+Local rocks were also used to construct the Memorial Wall at Big Bay Cemetery built by Bill and some neighbours..

 banner22.jpg

 Two rocks have tantalized Bill for years by poking above ground just a little and suggesting there might be much more below.
-This fall he hired Paul Jones who sent his operator and his backhoe and the Big Dig began.
+This fall he hired Paul Jones who sent his operator and a backhoe.
+The Big Dig began.
 Soon the first rock was pried out of the ground and pushed along to the gardens.

 2. Lewis and Bill.jpg

 After this success Bill asked the operator to unearth another rock.
-An edge of this rock has poked up in a pasture and defied all attempts to remove it for twenty years.
+An edge of this rock has poked up in a pasture and defied all attempts to remove it for more than forty years.

 3. parking lot.jpg